karlaevelize/karlaevelize/README.md

 - I am a full stack developer teacher, I have worked with 300+ students and helped them become developers
 - I moved to the Netherlands in 2019, originally I come from Brazil.
 - My main languages of choice are Javascript and Python
 - I worked with React, Express, Redux, FastAPI & Django
+- I currently work with Vue, Nuxt and Django

 #### Get in touch: